 For plums, mirabelles, apricots, peaches, nectarines the best rootstock is St Julien A (or Torinel).

 For apples, growers in the UK will probably prefer the MM106 rootstock.
 M26 can also be used, and will produce a slightly smaller tree.
-In the USA MM106 is usually considered too vigorous for espaliers (since most US climate zones have a longer growing season than the UK).
-M26 or G11 (which is quite similar to M26) would be good choices.
+In the USA MM106 is usually considered too vigorous for espaliers (since most US climate zones have a longer growing season than the UK) and semi-dwarf or even dwarf rootstocks are more suitable.

-For pears and Quinces, choose Quince A rootstock.
+For pears and quinces, choose a semi-dwarf or semi-vigorous rootstock.

 How much space should you allow for a fan-trained or espalier-trained tree?

 This can be quite difficult to predict as the rootstock, soil, and natural vigour of the fruit tree variety all play a part.

 As a rough guide, the medium vigour rootstocks (apple MM106, plum St. Julien A, pear Quince A, cherry Gisela 5 or 6) will produce a tree which will occupy a width of about 10ft / 3m or more and a height of 8ft / 2.5m, after 5 years or so.

 You can control the relative width and height to some extent as the tree grows, to suit the space you have available.
 So if you have a fence which is only 6ft / 2m tall, allow a bit more width and encourage the tree to put its energy into growing sideways rather than upwards.

 If you have a typical 6ft fence and limited width (or you want to plant several trees together) then the more dwarfing rootstocks can be used.